 The missional church is fundamentally a sending, going organization.
 Just as Jesus and his disciples went out to all the villages of Israel instead of trying to bring them all to one location, so the missional church tries to fill every crack of society with the gospel.
 This requires the discipline first examining the local subculture and determining what the expression of Christianity that is self-sustaining and reproducing looks like in that cultural context (and then, having the discipline to build that, instead of the Christendom church the planter is used to).
 Teaching is done Jesus-style, situationally, rather than in a classroom setting.
 Missional churches tend to have four shared traits.
 The first is proximity spaces, a neutral, non-Christianized space where Christians and non-Christians can naturally interact; for instance, a coffee shop.
 The second is projects shared with non-believers, such as a community housing project.
 The third is a commercial enterprise—it helps finance the organization, and while a new church is not seen as benefiting the community, a new business is.
 The fourth is an indigenous faith community that develops out of the interactions of the other three spaces.

 The incarnational church is the expression Christ in the local culture.
-The Church should look different in different cultures; to create a uniform church across cultures is simply cultural imperialism, has as much place in the Kingdom as imperialism.
+The Church should look different in different cultures; to create a uniform church across cultures is simply cultural imperialism, and has as much place in the Kingdom as imperialism.
 Incarnational ministry is sending effort (in contrast to attractional) and involves becoming who you reach.
 There are basically two kinds of approaches to church: the bounded set and the centered set.
 Christendom is a bounded set, with hard boundaries at the edges so you can know if someone is “in” or “out.”
 Jesus’ incarnational approach is the centered set, which has no boundaries, but the closer you get to the center, the more closely aligned you need to be to Jesus’ values.

 Church exists as a tension between homogeneous groups and heterogeneous groups of all ages and ethnicities.
 A missional, incarnational model of living in this tension is St. Thomas Crookes in Sheffield.
-This church has man homogeneous cell groups targeted at various subcultures and communities (rock climbers, night-clubbers, etc.) which meet weekly.
+This church has main homogeneous cell groups targeted at various subcultures and communities (rock climbers, night-clubbers, etc.) which meet weekly.
 Five cell groups, or about 100 people, meet weekly as a congregation for worship, teaching, and fellowship.
 All the cell groups have a weekly celebration service, although members are only expected to attend the celebration service once a month.

 The gospel message, and by extension, the church must be contextualized, to fit naturally in its context.
 The gospel came in a context, and unless that original contextual meaning is transferred to the new culture, the gospel will not be understood—in villages in Zimbabwe, there are no doors and everyone knows each other, so friends stand at the entrance and speak, while thieves knock on the house to see if anyone moves.
-To simply repeat “behold I stand at the door and know” inadvertently makes Jesus a thief.
+To simply repeat “behold I stand at the door and knock” inadvertently makes Jesus a thief.
 The fruit of the gospel, the church, has a set of invariants in all cultures: communion with God (Word and worship), community with each other (teaching and fellowship), and commission to the world (serving the community and sharing the gospel).
 To contextualize the gospel and the church, the missionaries (us) study the host culture with a commitment to the Word of God as the source of truth.
 Then, the local people are given the task of determining what the expression looks like.

 Communicating the gospel in the Christendom model is more of an “in-drag” than an “out-reach.”
 Instead, missional, incarnational Christians become “people whisperers.”
-The “horse whisperer” learned to tamed wild horses simply by observing the horse’s strong desire for companionship.
+The “horse whisperer” learned to tame wild horses simply by observing the horse’s strong desire for companionship.
 In the corral, he awakens that desire by studiously ignoring the horse; eventually the horse decides to come to him to get what it wants.
 Similarly, we become people whisperers by listening to people’s heart desires, we awaken the desires by telling stories and creating a sense of wonder and awe (perhaps by going camping, for instance), and then we satisfy the desire by focusing on Jesus.
 (Jesus actually scores very well on opinion polls; non-Christians like Jesus but do not like the church.)

 Incarnational Christianity must return to its Hebrew roots to get rid of the dualism that it has acquired from Greek culture.
-While the intellectual framework the Greeks developed is a great addition to Hebrew thought, the view of matter of less good that spirit is completely counter to the Kingdom.
+While the intellectual framework the Greeks developed is a great addition to Hebrew thought, the view of matter of less good than spirit is completely counter to the Kingdom.
 God values matter—He made it and said it was good.
 He even became matter in the form of Jesus.
 God loves pleasure: Jesus enjoyed life so much some religious leaders accused him of being a drunkard.
 Hebrew rabbis argued that every part of life is important to God, and that every act can bring God glory if done with the right heart.
 In fact, right action becomes a sort of sacrament.
 Just as sacraments do not save, good works do not save, but they do produce a grace of God in the receiver and a different grace in the doer.
 In fact, even non-believers can participate in the good deeds, and in so doing are invited into the centered-set.
 Once a part of the set, they can choose to move closer to Jesus.

 “The medium is the message” means that the technology and structure (the “medium”) used to communicate the message in turn shapes us.
 We build church buildings, but the church buildings shape how we do church and how we spend the budget.
 Missional, incarnational ministry requires that every believer becomes the message.
 We represent Jesus; if we want people to follow him, we need to look like him.
 ReImagine, in San Francisco, describes the two aspects of Christianity as colors: the inward connection with God as yellow and the outward serving people as blue.
 Christians are called to be green.

 The incarnation, missional, apostolic church is a tension between the five flavors in Eph 4:11: apostles (sending, building), prophets (the heart of God for the now), evangelists, shepherds (caring for the community), and teachers.
 These gifts exist to bring the body of Christ into maturity, and all are required.
 In fact, even secular organizational thinking has identified similar characteristics: entrepreneur (apostle) who builds organizations, the questioner (prophet) who brings new ideas to the organization, the recruiter (evangelist), the humanizer (pastor/shepherd) who is the human glue, and the systemizer (teacher) who creates a framework for the ideas of the organization.
 These can be abbreviated APEST.
 The first three are outward focused, and the second three are inward focused.
 In the Church, the shepherds/teachers ejected the apostles, prophets, and evangelists (who created parachurch organizations), which is why the church is full of immature believers in a sheltered environment.
-Only by incorporated the other three gifts can the Church regain its relevance in the world.
+Only by incorporating the other three gifts can the Church regain its relevance in the world.

 The authors realize that what they are proposed requires a revolution to accomplish.
 They also note that the entrenched system always persecutes new ideas.
 Yet, without change, the Church will continue its decline into complete irrelevancy, as has already happened in Western Europe.
 To implement this new vision requires imagination and creative thinking.
-We cannot solve the problems the same way we created them, nor can we build what we cannot visualized.
+We cannot solve the problems the same way we created them, nor can we build what we cannot visualize.
 Churches in this new model must be created with reproduction in mind; reproduction is not something that can be retrofitted.
 Likewise, such churches also need to be organic, that is, responding naturally to the environment around them.

 I found The Shaping of Things to Come to really excellent at describing the problem of the current church.
 Despite attending a very vibrant church with a tangible Presence of God in worship, a vibrant expression of the arts in worship, and God regularly healing people, I have found myself increasingly feeling that something was missing from church, all the churches I have ever gone to.
 Frost and Hirsch’s phrase, “Christendom church” condensed it all into something that made sense.
 Likewise, the antidote was the obvious Scriptural answer after they said it.